 Safety is paramount in any industry, and agriculture is no different.
 The protection of input manufacturers, growers and workers on the farm, value chain partners, as well as consumers is absolutely essential, as is the preservation of the environment.
-In agriculture, we refer to the responsible and ethical management of a product throughout its lifecycle—from invention through ultimate use and finally discontinuation/disposal —as Product Stewardship.
+In agriculture, we refer to the responsible and ethical management of a product throughout its lifecycle—from the research, development and testing of products, to their production and delivery to growers, to their application and disposal —as Product Stewardship.

 Proper Product Stewardship practices are central to ensuring the availability of high-quality products, services and best practices by promoting compliance with legal and regulatory requirements, helping facilitate trade, maximizing product potential and sustainability, and minimizing risks to people and the environment.